Songonge/Data-Analytics-Projects/All Projects/Netflix Content Analysis/Netflix Content Analysis Report.md

 ### Business Overview/Problem
 Netflix has been providing content to its customers.
 It has over 8000 movies or TV shows available on its platform, and as of mid-2021, they have over 200M Subscribers globally.
 The key obstacles the company encounters include:
-A. **Limited Data Analysis**: The lack of data analysis tools hinders the company's ability to gain insights into customer preferences and country trends.
+1. **Limited Data Analysis**: The lack of data analysis tools hinders the company's ability to gain insights into customer preferences and country trends.
-B. **Resource Allocation**: Netflix struggles to allocate resources efficiently in each country, leading to customer dissatisfaction.
+2. **Resource Allocation**: Netflix struggles to allocate resources efficiently in each country, leading to customer dissatisfaction.

 ### Rationale for the Project
-A. **Basic Data Insights**: Enable the company to obtain fundamental data insights, including watched trends, product performance, and customer preferences.
+1. **Basic Data Insights**: Enable the company to obtain fundamental data insights, including watched trends, product performance, and customer preferences.
-B. **Cost-Efficiency**: Provide a cost-efficient solution that aligns with the company's budget constraints while delivering essential data analysis capabilities.
+2. **Cost-Efficiency**: Provide a cost-efficient solution that aligns with the company's budget constraints while delivering essential data analysis capabilities.
-C. **Streamlined Resource Allocation**: Improve resource allocation by leveraging data-driven decisions to maximize customer satisfaction.
+3. **Streamlined Resource Allocation**: Improve resource allocation by leveraging data-driven decisions to maximize customer satisfaction.

 The key task to conduct in this analysis is to understand what content is available in different countries and provide recommendations regarding the types of content that are the most watched.
 Some interesting task ideas are:
 1. Understanding what content is available in different countries